Janpot/next-rpc/README.md

 ## How it works

 `next-rpc` compiles api routes.
 If it finds `rpc` enabled it will rewrite the module.
-If the compilation is for a serverside bundle, it will generate an API handler that encapsulates all exported functions.
-For browserside bundles, it will replace each exported function with a function that uses fetch to call this API handler.
+In serverside bundles, it will generate an API handler that encapsulates all exported functions.
+For browserside bundles, it will replace each exported function with a function that uses `fetch` to call this API handler.

 It's important to note that `next-rpc` intends to be fully backwards compatible.
 If you don't specify the `rpc` option, the API route will behave as it does by default in next.js.

 ## Roadmap

 - **Improve dev experience**, warn when using unserializable input/output
-- **Come up with a Middleware mechanism**, with the primary purpose of enabling authentication
+- **Come up with a Middleware mechanism**, with the primary purpose of enabling authentication.
+Maybe allowing a default export of the form:
+    ```js
+    export default async function ({ req, res, method, params }) {
+      return {
+        result: await method(...params)
+      }
+    }
+    ```